CyrusLiu20/Explainable-Macro-Strategy/README.md

 - **Using Procoder for Formatting LLM Prompts**: In `Prompt/Prompt Tutorial.ipynb`, you'll find the essential coding structure and example usage for dynamically formatting LLM prompts.

+- **Current Trends in LLMs for Quantitative Trading**: For an updated understanding of the latest advancements in using LLMs to generate explainable alpha signals, please refer to the `ReferencePapers` folder.

 ---